 How to Get Bleach Smell Out of the Car

-When you are dealing with a bleach smell in your car, you don’t want to mask it.
-Bleach is pretty strong and masking it will only work for a short period of time.
-After that, the bleach smell will take over again.
-Here is how to get the bleach smell out of your car:
+When dealing with a bleach smell in your car, don’t try to mask it.
+Bleach is highly reactive and masking only masks the odor for a short period of time; after that, the smell will return again.

 1. Required tools for the job